 Configure using System Properties: -Dappdynamics.agent.accountAccessKey

-Configure agent to use SSL, see Enable SSL for Communicating with the Controller.
+Configure the agent to use SSL, see Enable SSL for Communicating with the Controller.

 Configure the agent to use Proxy Settings, see Proxy Settings for the Controller.